625alex/ActiON-Dashboard/README.md

 This is a residual repository to host files for legacy installations.

-The project has been moved to https://github.com/625alex/SmartTiles
+The new home page for this project is http://smarttiles.click